 Reserve estimates were prepared in accordance with standard Security and Exchange Commission guidelines.
-The future net cash flow for 2010 and 2009 was computed using a 12-month average price, calculated as the un-weighted arithmetic average of the first-day-of-the month price for each month of the year.
-The future net cash flow for 2008 was calculated using year-end prices.
+The future net cash flow for 2011, 2010, and 2009 was computed using a 12-month average price, calculated as the un-weighted arithmetic average of the first-day-of-the month price for each month of the year.
 Lease operating costs, compression, dehydration, transportation, ad valorem taxes, severance taxes, and federal income taxes were deducted.
 Costs and prices were held constant and were not escalated over the life of the properties.
 No deduction has been made for interest, or general corporate overhead.
 The annual discount of estimated future cash flows is defined, for use herein, as future cash flows discounted at 10% per year, over the expected period of realization.

-Proved Developed Reserves were calculated based on Decline Curve Analysis on 115 operated wells and 113 non-operated wells.
+Proved Developed Reserves were calculated based on Decline Curve Analysis on 92 operated wells and 130 non-operated wells.
 Materially insignificant operated and non-operated wells were excluded from the reserve estimate.

 The Company emphasizes that reserve estimates are inherently imprecise.
 Accordingly, the estimates are expected to change as more current information becomes available.
-It is reasonably possible that, because of changes in market conditions or the inherent imprecision of these reserve estimates, that the estimates of future cash inflows, future gross revenues, the amount of oil and gas reserves, the remaining estimated lives of the oil and gas properties, or any combination of the above may be increased or reduced in the near term.
+It is reasonably possible that, because of changes in market conditions or the inherent imprecision of these reserve estimates, thatthe estimates of future cash inflows, future gross revenues, the amount of oil and gas reserves, the remaining estimated lives of the oil and gas properties, or any combination of the above may be increased or reduced in the near term.
 If reduced, the carrying amount of capitalized oil and gas properties may be reduced materially in the near term.